dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-component.md

 ### Use a connection string

-When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddAzureCosmosDB`:
+When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddCosmosDbContext`:

 ```csharp
 builder.AddCosmosDbContext<MyDbContext>("CosmosConnection");